matanolabs/matano-website/docs/matano-directory.md

 ### Matano configuration file (`matano.config.yml`)

-Use this file to specify matano configuration.
+Use this file to specify Matano configuration.
+To see all the fields you can specify here see [Matano configuration file reference](./reference/matano-configuration-file).

 ### Matano context file (`matano.context.json`)